fubark/cyber/docs/docs.md

 ### Finalizer.
 The resulting object of `bindLib` holds a reference to an internal TCCState which owns the loaded JIT code.
-Once the object is released by ARC, the TCCState is also released which removes the JIT code from memory.
+Once the object is released, the TCCState is also released which removes the JIT code from memory.

 ## Mappings.
 When using `cfunc` or `cbind` declarations, [symbols](#symbols) are used to represent default type mappings from Cyber to C and back: